Sunny-117/mini-rspack/docs/guide/index.md

 1. **Better Performance**: Rust's speed and memory efficiency can significantly improve bundling times
 2. **Familiar API**: A webpack-compatible API makes it easy for developers to adopt
 3. **Learning Resource**: A simplified implementation to understand bundler architecture
+4. **Educational Value**: A practical example of Rust and JavaScript interoperability

+## Implementation

+mini-rspack is built with the following technologies and approaches:

+1. **Rust Core**: The core bundling logic is implemented in Rust for performance benefits
+2. **napi-rs**: Used to create Node.js native modules from Rust code with proper bindings
+3. **Module Parsing**: Uses regex and basic AST analysis to extract dependencies from JavaScript files
+4. **Dependency Resolution**: Implements path resolution similar to Node.js module resolution
+5. **Code Generation**: Generates JavaScript bundle with proper module wrapping and runtime
+6. **Plugin System**: Implements a hook-based plugin system similar to webpack's Tapable
+7. **Loader System**: Supports JavaScript-based loaders that can transform module content

 ## Core Concepts